 This is an in-depth guide to the best felling axes you can find on the market and order from almost any part of the United States or beyond.
 I judged them based on price, build quality, size, and how well they fell trees.
 I tested each axe by felling a dead oak tree on my land.

 - Made in Sweden from the World's Premier Forge

 Those are all nice extras.
-But the axe simply works perfectly – it’s an example of the best craftsmanship.
+But the axe simply works perfectly – it exemplifies the best craftsmanship.
 Grain orientation on the American hickory handle has been reported as being consistently straight, which makes me think that their quality control is stringent and that they don’t let any axe handles with wonky grain orientation through to be sold.

-This is one of the more expensive open-market felling axes for a good reason.
-You’ll most likely never have to buy another felling axe again and can go through trees easily.
+For a good reason, this is one of the more expensive open-market felling axes.
+You’ll likely never have to buy another felling axe again and can go through trees easily.
 The steel of the axehead is hand-made and it both takes and holds an edge well.
 No sharpening is necessary after a single tree or two.
 The price is the main obstacle for many, but it’s clear that this is a premium tool – you get what you pay for!

 - It can handle both hardwood and softwood trees, maintaining its sharp edge even after extensive use.